-Many kinds of people like employers, landlords, and loan officers look at your credit report.
-That’s why it's important to have good credit.
-Having poor credit could make things like getting a job, receiving good interest rates on loans, or renting or buying a home more difficult or expensive.
+Many kinds of people look at your credit report, like landlords, employers, and loan officers.
+That’s why having poor credit could make things like renting or buying a home, getting a job, or receiving good interest rates on loans more difficult or expensive.

-Building good credit can seem tricky at first, but believe us, you can do it.
-Take a look at these tips to understand, improve, and keep up with your credit.
+It can seem tricky at first to build good credit, but believe us, you can do it.
+Check out these tips to better understand, handle, and improve your credit.

-- Always pay all your bills on time, even if only the minimum due.
+- Always pay every bill on time, even if it’s only the minimum due.

-- Keep balances at or below 35% of your total credit limit.
+- Keep your credit balance at or below 35% of your total limit.

-- Have a mix of credit types, like loans, installment loans, and credit cards.
-Installment loans include mortgage, auto, and student loans.
+- Have a mix of credit types, like loans, credit cards, and installment loans.
+Installment loans include auto, student, and mortgage loans.